 Field Note · Operating Economics

-From 5-Year Roadmap to Reality: AI Didn't Just Accelerate Development.
-It Changed the Business.
+From 5-Year Roadmap to Reality: How AI Changed the Whole Business

 In 2021, building PF TECH required an estimated $300,000+ in startup capital for product development alone — before marketing, sales, or operations.
 By 2025, that estimate was essentially obsolete.
 But the development story is actually the least interesting part of what AI has done to this business.
 The real shift is in the operating model.